alik604/ra/far_ws/src/follow_ahead_rl/scripts/readme.md

 I think I am using the generated trajectories worng. see `move_test.py`.
 I think `discrete_action_space.pickle` should be centered about (0,0), I think Payamn said otherwise, but I'm switching to my resoning in a last ditch hope.

 It is going to be very important to test/visualize the trajectories, this is being done in `move_test.py` to see if they can be done without falling. **There is a bug here**, I have played around with when to and to-not make pose relative to the robot.
-The falling might be due to rounding, do ing the trajecty generations (pre-computing) phase.
+The falling might be due to rounding, doing the trajecty generations (pre-computing) phase.

-I disabled falling and trained overnight, which was a mistake .
+I disabled falling and trained overnight, which was a mistake.

+A secound bug is that following the trajectories will often cause the robot to fall.
+Perhaps the velocity in Gazebo is higher then the velocity in ros.

 #### Generating the trajectories